neosizzle/cub3d/README.md

 # cub3d

-This guide is heavily abstracted from [This one](https://lodev.org/cgtutor/raycasting.html), If you cant understand the one provided, this guide is for you.
+This guide is heavily abstracted from [This one](https://lodev.org/cgtutor/raycasting.html), If you are still stuck, feel free to refer this guide.

 -  [Introduction](#introduction)
 -  [Map parsing and validating](#map-parsing-and-validating)